|

 Use

-brush (or a waterbrush)
+a pointed brush (or a waterbrush)

 that holds a fair bit of water and draw the outline of your